My super immune-system booster potion

 - 1 tea-spoon of raw honey per cup (added later)

 Boil everything but the honey in water for a good 10-15 minutes.
-If you add more ginger and you can make a couple of cups of it.
+If you add more ginger, you can make a couple of cups of it.

-Leave the ingredients in the pot except if you want a little ginger in your cup.
+Leave the ingredients in the pot and just pour the “tea” in your cup or thermos.
 It is ready to serve with a tea-spoon of raw honey.
 You can keep the ingredients for a couple of brews and just add more ginger.
 One spoon of raw honey for each cup.
-And it must be raw honey to have any of the health benefits!
+It must be raw honey to have any of the health benefits!